czhao028/DataScience/README.md

 - State/county response: work-in-progress.

  ## Our Timeline
 By the end of the second week, we will have all our data into one spreadsheet to feed into different models to try: the first we're attempting is backpropogation through a neural network, so we can identify the weights of the different factors.
 Does airport travel have less of an impact now, now that people are at home?
 Does economic status affect coronavirus outbreak more than we thought it would?
 Which combination of factors is most deadly for a city to have?
+How many hidden layers will the neural network have?
+We strive to have the data cleaned by mid-week and start testing different models on our numbers by Friday.

+By the end of the third week, we will have identified a suitable model that fits our data & even start doing the calculations by hand.
+Christine has taken a few Artificial Intelligence Courses & Adelle is in Computational Neuro.
+We hope we can deeply investigate how the machines are doing the work & replicate their magic.